Jason Sullivan — Founder of True Dossier

 The Turning Point

-Following this whole ordeal and the life-altering disruption of his life, Sullivan swore that he would get to the very bottom of the “Russia, Russia, Russia” hoax — and he did.
+Following this ordeal and the life-altering disruption of his life, Sullivan swore that he would get to the very bottom of the “Russia, Russia, Russia” hoax — and he did.

 Through relentless investigation, analysis, and first-hand knowledge of the events and many of the players involved, he uncovered the mechanisms, actors, and false narratives that fueled one of the most consequential political deceptions in American history.